 - What are their demographics?

-- What are some typical click paths (if any) through the current site?
+- Do you see any typical click paths through the current site?

 - What page did they land on?